AaminaT/ChessProgram/README.md

 **message**, **Game**, and **BoardUI** all make calls to **Observer** who then updates **Listener**, an event handling class that notifies any **Observers** of state changes.

  > ## Phase III

+For this project, we decided to go with the Observer Pattern, which sets up a notification system in which a subject class (listener) notifies other dependent classes (observers) upon a change of its state.
+By implementing the observer pattern, we were able to separate our game's model from the user interface for our game.
+In doing so, we abstracted the player from the game, allowing us to add new player types (as necessary) that will interact with the model solely through the observer pattern.
+This not only improved the extensibility of the program, but also circumvented the need to modify the game model for each new player type added, thus abiding by the open-closed principle.
+Specifically, we plan on introducing one (or more) computer player types (naïve, minimax), so the observer pattern will reduce the need for unnecessary code to implement the AI with the model.

  > You will need to schedule a check-in for the second scrum meeting with a reader (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 but NOT during lab time.
  > * Before the meeting you should perform a sprint plan like you did in Phase II.
  > * You should also update this README file by adding the following: